Raymon-Watson/sql-learning-notes/notes/05_window_functions.md

 # Window functions

+A window function makes a calculation across multiple rows that are related to the current row, such as
+- running totals,
+- 7-day moving averages,
+- rankings.
-A window functions performs calculation across multiple rows without collapsing those rows into groups (like GROUP BY does).
-These are commonly used for aggregates, rankings, and running totals.
+This task is quite similar to what you would typically perform by using GROUP BY.
+However, a window functions performs calculation across multiple rows without collapsing those rows into groups (like GROUP BY does).
 One uses the **OVER** clause to define the "window" of rows for the calculation.

-Suppose we have
+As a explanatory example, suppose we have:

 | customer_id | city       | total_spent |
 |-|-|-|